debops/debops/docs/ansible/roles/debops.libvirtd/getting-started.rst

 environment is enabled using the specific Ansible inventory groups and enables support for OpenNebula in libvirt.

-The `debops.libvirtd_qemu` role manages the configuration of the QEMU/KVM virtualization environment.
+The :ref:`debops.libvirtd_qemu <debops.libvirtd_qemu>` role manages the configuration of the QEMU/KVM virtualization environment.
 The role supports custom configuration required by OpenNebula nodes, which is enabled automatically when OpenNebula environment is detected by the main role.